Morning News - January 7th

 Weather:

-Mainly cloudy.
-Clearing late this morning.
+A mix of sun and cloud.
+Fog patches dissipating this morning.
 Wind up to 15 km/h.
-High minus 5.
-Wind chill minus 19 this morning and minus 7 this afternoon.
+High minus 3.
+Wind chill minus 21 this morning and minus 5 this afternoon.
+UV index 1 or low.

-Tonight – Clear.
-Becoming partly cloudy near midnight.
+Tonight- Partly cloudy.
+Becoming cloudy this evening.
 Wind up to 15 km/h.
-Low minus 16.
-Wind chill minus 15 this evening and minus 20 overnight.
+Low minus 9.
+Wind chill near minus 13.

 (2) Algoma residents who have confirmed COVID-19 infection.